GENERAL INSTRUCTIONS FOR TRACKSTAR PAPERS

 Choosing your marriage partner should never be based on love alone.

 Love alone is not a sufficient basis for getting married.
-Love is the result of a good marriage.
-When other ingredients are right, then the love will come.
+Love is the result of

 You can’t build a lifetime relationship on love alone.
 You need a lot more.